Project Status: Closed

 From 1 November 2018 to 8 February 2019, we asked people to check out the indicative concept plan to understand what is being proposed on the blocks.
-At this early stage, we wanted to show the proposed shape and scale of a new development; i.e. where it will sit on the blocks, how much room it will take up, how high it will be in relation to the street trees.
+At this early stage, we wanted to show the proposed shape and scale of the new development; i.e. where it will sit on the blocks, how much room it will take up, how high it will be in relation to the street trees.
 The design was further refined during the community engagement period, in response to feedback received throughout the process.

 You shared your feedback on the development by:

 - Logging in and commenting on the feedback tab

 - Talking to us at the Dickson Group Centre on two occasions

 A What We Heard Report and Comments Chart has now been prepared, capturing what we heard throughout the community engagement process, and an analysis of your comments, feedback and ideas is now available.
 An updated parking and traffic assessment was completed in April 2019 which is available here.